lamlv723/JavaScript_course_project_backup/README.md

 Repo to practice from the JavaScript Course on Udemy
 ----------------------------------------------------

-This repo has 2 branches for version 2019 and 2020
+🌵This repo has 2 branches for version 2019 and 2020.

-I'm working with JavaScript only.
+🤦‍♂️I'm working with JavaScript only.
 These following demo websites are not supported in multi-device

 Foriky - Food Recipe Site